Alice Hamilton: Medical investigator

-Her work on the manufacture of white lead and lead oxide, as a special investigator for the U.S. Bureau of Labor Statistics, is considered a "landmark study".
+Her work on the manufacture of white lead and lead oxide, as a special investigator for the U.S. Bureau of Labor Statistics, is considered a "landmark study."
 Relying primarily on "shoe leather epidemiology" (her process of making personal visits to factories, conducting interviews with workers, and compiling details of diagnosed poisoning cases) and the emerging laboratory science of toxicology, Hamilton pioneered occupational epidemiology and industrial hygiene.
 She also created the specialized field of industrial medicine in the United States.
 Her findings were scientifically persuasive and influenced sweeping health reforms that changed laws and general practice to improve the health of workers.

 During World War I, the US Army tasked her with solving a mysterious ailment striking workers at a munitions plant in New Jersey.
 She led a team that included George Minot, a professor at Harvard Medical School.
 She deduced that the workers were being sickened through contact with the explosive trinitrotoluene (TNT).
 She recommended that workers wear protective clothing to be removed and washed at the end of each shift, solving the problem.

 Hamilton's best-known research included her studies on carbon monoxide poisoning among American steelworkers, mercury poisoning of hatters, and "a debilitating hand condition developed by workers using jackhammers."
 At the request of the U.S. Department of Labor, she also investigated industries involved in developing high explosives, "spastic anemia known as 'dead fingers'" among Bedford, Indiana, limestone cutters, and the "unusually high incidence of pulmonary tuberculosis" among tombstone carvers working in the granite mills of Quincy, Massachusetts, and Barre, Vermont.
 Hamilton was also a member of the Committee for the Scientific Investigation of the Mortality from Tuberculosis in Dusty Trades, whose efforts "laid the groundwork for further studies and eventual widespread reform in the industry."

 Women's rights and peace activist

 During her years at Hull House, Hamilton was active in the women's rights and peace movements.
 She traveled with Jane Addams and Emily Greene Balch to the 1915 International Congress of Women in The Hague, where they met Aletta Jacobs, a Dutch pacifist, feminist, and suffragist.
-Rediscovered historical footage shows Addams, Hamilton, and Jacobs before the Brandenburg Gate in Berlin on May 24, 1915, during a visit to Germany to meet government leaders.
 She also visited German-occupied Belgium.

-Hamilton returned to Europe with Addams in May 1919 to attend the second International Congress of Women at Zurich, Switzerland.
+Hamilton returned to Europe with Addams in May 1919 to attend the second International Congress of Women at Zürich, Switzerland.
 In addition, Hamilton, Addams, Jacobs, and American Quaker Carolena M. Wood became involved in a humanitarian mission to Germany to distribute food aid and investigate reports of famine.